shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 | 11    | 1/round            |
 | 15    | 10/round           |

-Additionally, whenever you or a creature touched by your chaos casts a spell from your bonded schools, you gain chaos points equal to 5 times that spell’s casted level.
+Additionally, whenever you or a chaotic creature casts a spell from your bonded schools, you gain chaos points equal to 5 times that spell’s casted level.

 You don’t gain chaos points from this feature while unconscious.